Useful Info for Team Members

 Meet Other Sellers

 We strongly encourage our members to make contact with other sellers & team members in their area.
 Having your own business and working from home can be quite isolating at times.
 We have benefited hugely from organising get togethers with the members in our town and arranging evening meals, daytime coffee catch ups, making sessions, skill sharing sessions.
 It helps keep you motivated and inspired as well as getting advice and tips from others doing exactly what you are doing.
-Ask in our Facebook group who lives near by and have a mini meet up!
+Ask in our private Facebook group who lives near by and have a mini meet up!

 Increasing your Etsy Sales